How The Multivac evaluates frontier AI models through blind, rigorous, daily testing — using category-specific model pools and peer matrix evaluation.

 Each question was posed to multiple frontier models.
 Their raw responses were published in full, allowing readers to compare and judge for themselves.

-All 10 models receive the identical prompt.
+All 10 models from the category pool receive the identical prompt.
 They don't know they're being compared or who else is participating.

 Each model evaluates all 10 responses (including others' and their own, though self-judgments are excluded from rankings).
 Judges see only the response text — no model names.